 2.4 The Group will seek to stimulate investment to meet the temperature goal of the Paris Agreement.
 Within the EU, this amounts to reaching net-zero greenhouse gas emissions (GHG) by 2050.
 This requires increased investment in energy efficiency, in line with the Energy Efficiency First principle.
-It also requires sustained investment across a range of low-carbon technologies and processes, helping to drive down GHG emissions in the power, transport, industry and agricultural sectors, as well as preserving and enhancing natural carbon sinks.
+It also requires sustained investment across a range of low-carbon technologies and processes, helping to drive down GHG emissions in all sectors of the economy, as well as preserving and enhancing natural carbon sinks.
 Innovation is a central element in fostering the transition and therefore the Group will continue to work across the entire innovation spectrum: from very early-stage development to more mature technologies, using a range of instruments from seed capital to senior debt.

-PROTECTING, PRESERVING, RESTORING AND VALUING BIODIVERSITY AND ECOSYSTEM SERVICES:
+PROTECTING, PRESERVING, RESTORING AND VALUING BIODIVERSITY AND ECOSYSTEM SERVICES

-2.5 The Group recognises that protecting/preserving and restoring biodiversity and well-functioning ecosystems are key to boosting our resilience, preventing the emergence and spread of future diseases as well as fighting climate change.
-The Group supports the path to recovery of global biodiversity by: (i) addressing the main drivers24 of biodiversity loss through better integration of biodiversity considerations into all of the Group's activities; and (ii) enhancing and valuing natural capital to maximise the synergies with climate action and increase resilience to climate change and other environmental risks.
+The Group recognises that protecting/preserving and restoring biodiversity and wellfunctioning ecosystems are key to boosting our resilience, preventing the emergence and spread of future diseases as well as fighting climate change.
+In order to contribute to the long-term goal of "Living in harmony with nature by 2050" 25 the Group supports the path to recovery of global biodiversity by: (i) addressing the main drivers of biodiversity loss through better integration of biodiversity considerations into all of the Group's activities; and (ii) enhancing and valuing natural capital to maximise the synergies with climate action and increase resilience to climate change and other environmental risks.